vpp-dev/vpp-release-notes/README.md

 @page release_notes_2606 Release notes for VPP 26.06

-More than 115 commits since the previous release, including 36 fixes.
+More than 126 commits since the previous release, including 45 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Tue Feb 10 04:05:17 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Wed Feb 11 04:02:16 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER